 Gag order sought by women accused in cut-from-womb case

-CHICAGO (AP) — Attorneys representing two Chicago women charged in the death of a mother and a child cut from her womb are asking for a gag order in the case.
+CHICAGO (AP) — Attorneys representing two Chicago women charged in the death of a mother and a child cut from her womb are asking for a gag order.

-The Cook County Public Defender's office made the request during a status hearing Thursday before Judge Peggy Chiampis.
-The judge says she will rule on the request after hearing arguments from both sides.
+The Cook County Public Defender's Office made the request during a status hearing Thursday.
+Judge Peggy Chiampis says she will rule after hearing arguments from both sides.

-Forty-six-year-old Clarisa Figueroa and her daughter, 26-year-old Desiree, are accused of luring 19-year-old Marlen Ochoa-Lopez to Clarisa Figueroa's home by offering to give her baby clothes, and then strangling her and cutting the baby from her womb.
-Clarisa Figueroa then went to a hospital with the brain-damaged newborn, claiming it was hers.
+Forty-six-year-old Clarisa Figueroa and her daughter, 26-year-old Desiree, are accused of luring 19-year-old Marlen Ochoa-Lopez to Clarisa Figueroa's home by offering to give her baby clothes, then strangling her and cutting the baby from her womb.
+Clarisa Figueroa then went to a hospital with the brain-damaged newborn, claiming the baby boy as her own.
+The baby died weeks later.

-Attorneys for husband Yovani Lopez, who lost his wife and son, say the lawyers representing the Figueroa women are attempting to silence Ochoa-Lopez's family.
+Attorneys for Ochoa-Lopez's husband say the lawyers representing the Figueroa women are attempting to silence Ochoa-Lopez's family.